-EBC Cho La Pass Trek Highlights
+EBC Cho La Pass Trek Highlights: 10 Reasons This Trek Stands Apart

 - It gives you more than just Everest Base Camp: you get Gokyo Lakes, Gokyo Ri, and the dramatic Cho La Pass all in one trip.